ariccio-learn-co-alternate/nyc-web-060319/39-redux-thunk/dogs-squirrels/README.md

 # Async Redux

 - Which library should we import combineReducers from?
+REDUX
-- What does combineReducers allow us to do?
+- What does combineReducers allow us to do? combine multiple reducers
-- Why is this important?
+- Why is this important? to split em up

-- What is connect()?
+- What is connect()? its metaprogramming to set up mapStateToProps and mapDispatchToProps
-- Which library should we import connect() from?
+- Which library should we import connect() from? react-redux
-- What functionality does it provide?
+- What functionality does it provide?  its metaprogramming to set up mapStateToProps and mapDispatchToProps

-- What argument(s) should mapStateToProps accept?
+- What argument(s) should mapStateToProps accept? state to map to props
-- What arguments(s) should mapDispatchToProps accept?
+- What arguments(s) should mapDispatchToProps accept? a callback to dispatch to?

-- What should mapStateToProps return?
+- What should mapStateToProps return? something that can be used as props
-- What should mapDispatchToProps return?
+- What should mapDispatchToProps return? an object that maps action types (like window messages) to function calls

-- How do our connect() fuctions create a single prop object in our component?
+- How do our connect() functions create a single prop object in our component?
+Good question.

 - Why is mapDispatchToProps an important function?
+To setup the event loop to handle lots of different actions?

 - What does .then() return?
+El promiso.

 ## Handling Async in Redux